benbalter/benbalter.github.com/_posts/2017-04-21-seven-ways-to-consistently-ship-great-features.md

 description:
 ---

 I've written before about [rules for communicating at GitHub](http://ben.balter.com/2014/11/06/rules-of-communicating-at-github/), [habits common to effective GitHubbers](http://ben.balter.com/2016/09/13/seven-habits-of-highly-effective-githubbers/), and [philosophies that make great products](http://ben.balter.com/2016/08/22/ten-ways-to-make-a-product-great/).
-Today, I'd like to focus on seven characteristics I admire in developers that I see consistently shipping great features:
+In this post, I'd like to focus on seven characteristics I admire in developers that I see consistently shipping great features:

 ### 1. Over communicate